simplemindedbot/simplemindedbot/content/pages/privacy.md

 While we don't collect personal information directly, some third-party services and functionalities we use may process or store data:

-1. Cloudflare Insights: For web traffic analysis
+1. Name and email address on our contact form, used only for contact purposes, falsify it if you don't expect a response.
 2. elasticlunr: For on-site search functionality

 ## Data Processing and Storage

-1. We don't collect any data directly, so we have nothing to retain.
-2. Web traffic data collected by Cloudflare Insights is subject to their data retention policies.
+1. We ask for a name and email address when using our contact form.
+This information is falsifiable if you'd like, we only use it to contact you back if needed.
-3. elasticlunr processes search queries client-side (in your browser) and may store a search index in your browser's local storage.
+2. elasticlunr processes search queries client-side (in your browser) and may store a search index in your browser's local storage.
 This data does not leave your device and is not accessible to us.

 ## User Rights